Categories

 When viewing content produced by the average person, be aware that due diligence may simply not part of the equation, more than you’d think.

-When content is produced by a baddie, remember that ethics are non-existent and the scale of their influence goes through the roof - there’s little cost and much to gain.
-That means that you can no longer rely on old addages like “the email is well-written and seems genuine, so it’s probably not phishing” or even how a product looks on a listing (see “AI Experts Break Down the Latest AI Scams”).
+When a baddie is involved, remember that ethics are non-existent and the scale of their influence has gone through the roof - there’s little cost and so much to gain.
+That means that you can no longer rely on old adages like “the email is well-written and seems genuine, so it’s probably not phishing” or even how a product looks in images or even videos on a shop listing (see “AI Experts Break Down the Latest AI Scams”).

 When considering a sales proposition by a vendor, be aware that the product is often nowhere near as capable as they make it out to be.
-For just one example, I went to a Microsoft AI Innovation Lab day where there was a flurry of representatives who spent all morning telling us that the sky is the limit.
-So, in the workshop time, I showed them a Copilot agent I’d created to use the most advanced model, thinking mode, RAG with our best practices and template, and a comprehensive prompt in order to generate Python code for our SOAR, but it simply didn’t work as instructed.
+For just one example, Microsoft Copilot and ChatGPT use pretty much the same models, and I went to a Microsoft AI Innovation Lab day where there was a flurry of representatives who spent all morning telling us that the sky is the limit.
+So, in the workshop time, I showed them a Copilot agent I’d created to use the most advanced model, thinking mode, RAG with our best practices and template documents, and a comprehensive prompt in order to generate Python code for our SOAR - something LLMs are purportedly well-suited for.
+But it simply didn’t work as instructed.
 Their collective response was that it I’d have to dumb it down and hold its hand more..

 ↑ Back to Index